jbaumbach/nodejs-scaffolding/README.md

    * Data layer decoupled from application layer for easily changing databases
    * Defined classes (well, Javascript's version of a class) for application object models
    * User account create/edit, demonstrating password hashing and salting
-   * User login with sessions stored in Reddis
+   * User login with sessions stored in Redis
    * Presentation layer using layouts (e.g. "master pages" in .NET Webforms) and includes (e.g. "user controls")
-   * HTML generated using Jade rendering engine demonstrating conditionals
+   * HTML generated using Jade rendering engine, also demonstrating conditionals
    * CSS generated using Stylus rendering engine (with Nib plugin for abstracting away CSS hacks)
    * Unit and integration testing architecture with Mocha
    * HTML black box testing demonstration with Supertest